BigJk/mmars/README.md

-  -f,--f,--fixed_pos INT      Fixed position for the first round (will also be used as seed) --rl,--read_limit INT       Read limit (defaults to core size) --wl,--write_limit INT      Write limit (defaults to core size)
+  -f,--f,--fixed_pos INT      Fixed position for the first round (will also be used as seed) --rl,--read_limit INT       Read limit (defaults to core size) --wl,--write_limit INT      Write limit (defaults to core size) -b,--b,--bench_path TEXT    The path to a folder that contains the warriors to benchmark against -t,--t,--bench_threads INT  The amount of threads to use for the benchmark
 ```

 ## Credits & Reference